 How is Pediatric Melanoma Diagnosed?

-Most melanomas are diagnosed with a biopsy.
-A pathologist or dermatopathologist will examine the biopsy under the microscope.
-If it comes back as a melanoma, surgeons may perform another surgery to ensure there are clear margins – the term used for the complete removal of the lesion.
-Depending on the diagnosis, your doctor may recommend a sentinel lymph node mapping, and depending on those results, a lymph node resection may be performed.
+If the biopsy comes back as a melanoma, surgeons may perform another surgery to ensure there are clear margins – the term used for the complete removal of the lesion.
+Depending on the diagnosis, the doctor may recommend a sentinel lymph node mapping, and depending on those results, a lymph node resection may be performed.
 This will help the doctors know if the melanoma has spread beyond the primary tumor.
 All of this information will be included in pathology report.
 The pathology report will help you understand your child’s stage of diagnosis, as well as help guide your treatment options.

 Melanoma does not discriminate – NEVER LET A DOCTOR TELL YOU THAT YOUR CHILD IS TOO YOUNG TO GET MELANOMA.

 Learn more about melanoma and how it is staged.

 Your child’s skin should be evaluated by a professional familiar with pediatric melanoma if you see any area with one of the following features:

 - A spot that looks like an unusual wart – sometimes non-pigmented or with a pinkish color